nautobot/nautobot/nautobot/docs/installation/index.md

 PostgreSQL was selected as the database backend due to its native support for [network address types](https://www.postgresql.org/docs/13/datatype-net-types.html).

+!!! note
     MySQL or other relational databases are not currently supported.

 #### Redis